mia-platform/documentation/docs/runtime_suite/function-service/configuration.md

 ### Setup

-To set up unit tests of your endpoints, clone the DevOps Console configuration repository and create a directory to hold the tests.
+To set up unit tests of your endpoints, clone the Console configuration repository and create a directory to hold the tests.
 It must follow the naming convention: ```test/config-map- %function-service-name%``` (e.g.: _test/config-map-my-function-service_).
 In this directory, you can place the unit test files whose name must end with .test.js

 ### Create a test